mouseless-eth/Listing-Sniping-Bot/README.md

 # Listing Sniping Bot
 When new tokens gets listed on a **DEX**, bots are able to detect this and be one of the first to buy the token at a very low price.

-This repo explores this idea by showing an implementation of such bot.
+This repo explores this idea by showing an implementation of a bot snipes specific tokens as soon as they are listed.
+This bot works under the assumption that *the name of the token that we snipe is known before launch.*

 ## Technolody Stack & Tools
 - Javascript (bot script & testing)